 Daydreamer Natural Face Moisturizer

 We developed our Daydreamer Natural Face Moisturizer to increase microcirculation, soothe irritation, and lock in hydration.
 Besides tamanu oil, it also contains vitamin E, botanical hyaluronic acid, geranium flower water, and cocoa seed butter.
-Use it each morning and evening over your serum to lock in moisture, prevent dryness, and get all the tamanu oil benefits for skin.
+Use it in your morning and evening skin care routine.
+Use over your serum to lock in moisture, prevent dryness, and get all the benefits.

 The Most Loved Starter Routine Package

-Used together, these products will help you prevent excess oil, combat blemishes, and reduce the appearance of pores.
+Used together, these skin care products will help you prevent excess oil, combat blemishes, and reduce the appearance of pores.

 Tamanu Oil Side Effects

 There are some potential side effects to consider with this oil.
-Tamanu oil allergy is not very common.
+Risks of tamanu oil include an allergic reaction, but it’s not very common.
 But if you notice itchiness, dry skin, blisters, or skin irritation after using it, this could be a sign of an allergic reaction.

-Tamanu oil for face can cause acne breakouts in some people, especially if using an outdated or low quality product that contains this ingredient.
+This oil can cause acne breakouts in some people, especially if using an outdated or low quality product that contains this ingredient.

 Precautions When Using Tamanu Oil Products

-To enjoy all the tamanu oil benefits without any negative side effects, take these precautions:
+To enjoy all the benefits without any negative side effects, take these precautions:

 Alternatives to Tamanu Oil